betodealmeida/senor-octopus/README.rst

 Event-driven sources
 ====================

 Señor Octopus also supports event-driven sources.
-Differently to the sources in the previous exammples, these sources run constantly and respond immediately to events.
+Differently to the sources in the previous examples, these sources run constantly and respond immediately to events.
 An example is the `MQTT <https://mqtt.org/>`_ source:

 .. code-block:: yaml